”Can’t I just take some tablets for this? Do I need gallbladder removal surgery?”

 Gallstones can cause inflammation of the gallbladder (cholecystitis).
-This causes pain that lasts for a short while but recurs periodically (chronic cholecystitis); or sudden severe pain accompanied by fever, nausea and vomiting (acute cholecystitis).
-Pain is usually at the right upper abdomen but can spread to the back, shoulder or entire abdomen.
+This causes pain that lasts for a short while but recurs periodically (chronic cholecystitis); or sudden severe pain accompanied by fever, nausea, and vomiting (acute cholecystitis).
+Pain is usually at the right upper abdomen but can spread to the back, shoulder, or entire abdomen.

 Even in mild cases, the symptoms might be worsened after meals or drinking alcohol.
 It can be accompanied by bloating and uneasiness.
 The stones can dislodge and move elsewhere as well.
 Chronic gallstones in the gallbladder may lead to cancer of the gallbladder (0.1% cases).
-If the gallstones erode through the wall of the gallbladder from constant inflammation or irritation, it can abnormally join the duodenum (cholecystoenteric fistula) and lead to small bowel blockage, an emergency condition.
+If the gallstones erode through the wall of the gallbladder from constant inflammation or irritation, it can abnormally join the duodenum (cholecystoenteric fistula) and lead to a small bowel blockage, an emergency condition.